 With over 19,632,000 vegans in the USA alone, it is understandable that not all of these people follow the same exact diet.
 Similarly, there are a few reasons why people adopt a vegan lifestyle from going vegan for health reasons to being an ethical vegan.

 Yet what are these different types of vegans?
 How many different vegan diets are there?
 Let’s find out!

 Types of Vegans

 The different types of vegans will list the reasons why people follow a vegan lifestyle and name them accordingly.
 Of course, there are some individuals who became vegan for several reasons.
 Or they may have become a vegetarian for the planet then transitioned to veganism for the animals.
 Therefore, bear in mind that these are the four main types of vegans.

 The four main types of vegans are ethical vegans, environmental vegans, health vegans, and religious vegans.

 Ethical Vegans are those who have chosen a vegan lifestyle, as they are firmly against animal-cruelty.
 This type of vegans don’t want their life to involve exploiting animals in anyway.
 About a third of people who choose to go vegan, do it for the animals.

 Animals are sentient creatures that have a right to live.
 Ethical vegans believe that killing to eat is wrong.
 Why do we protect dogs from being hit by punishing perpetrators yet encourage pig farmers due to the demand for bacon?
 How can one page in a magazine tell readers to adopt a cat from a shelter, while the other side advertises fresh Atlantic salmon?

 Ethical vegans have made the link that there is no difference between a dog and a pig or a cat and a fish.
 They are all sentient beings and creatures that want to live.
 Furthermore, ethical vegans find factory farming cruel and nothing like the marketing adverts showing happy cows grazing in lush green fields.
-Creatures bred for our plates live short and miserable lives – therefore the only way ethical vegans can see to protect them is by obtaining from all animal products.
+Creatures bred for our plates live short and miserable lives – therefore the only way ethical vegans can see to protect them is by abstaining from all animal products.